SuperOfficeDocs/superoffice-docs/user-guide/en/diary/recurrence/create.md

 2. Select the **Details** tab.

 3. Click the word **Never** to the right of the **Recurrence** field.
-The **Repeating follow-ups** dialog opens.

-4. At the top right of the dialog, the start date and time for the follow-up as well as the end time are displayed.
+4. At the top right of the **Repeating follow-ups** dialog, the start date and time for the follow-up as well as the end time are displayed.

     > [!NOTE]
     > You can only change the start date for the follow-up here.
 If you want to change the time, you must first close the **Repeating follow-ups** dialog and then change the time in the **Appointment**, **Task**, or **Phone call** dialog.